 \begin{abstract}

 \textcolor{red}{Programmable logic controllers ($PLC$s) are a foundation of automation, but applications become complex in logic and motion control mixed scenarios, while a PC-based $PLC$ incurs a high monetary cost and comprises a complex system that cannot meet the customized requirements of large equipment.
 The development of $PLC$s has encountered bottlenecks.
-Hence, in this paper, we theoretically present a user-oriented development method contained a comprehensive optimization method.
+Hence, in this paper, we theoretically present a user-oriented development method containing a comprehensive optimization method.
 In practice, we implement this concept by proposing a customized multiprocessor embedded $PLC$ ($ePLC$) to enhance the performance, a multi-language supported uniform development platform to improve the adaptability of developers, and an optimized system structure (reasonable memory allocation, user-oriented thread structure, proposed $LPM$ data interaction, modular software design, and finite state machines) to reduce the development complexity.} Ultimately, we adopt the proposed method to implement a distributed control system on a 200-T injection molding machine.
 Through comparison with TECHMATION and KEBA systems, the startup time of the implemented system was increased by more than 5 times, while the key performance is almost identical.
 In addition, the implemented system adopts the customized multiprocessor embeded $PLC$ and detached human machine interface ($HMI$).

 % * <larryb@accdon.com> 2018-08-30T22:48:45.543Z: